 How can students update information within myPath?
 Updating course information cannot be done in myPath.
 To change a major/minor/emphasis, students must use myBanner and follow the major declaration process.
 Go to Student Records and select Change Major.

 If there are additional questions about myPath who do students contact?
-Contact the Student Assistance Center on any of the GVSU campuses, send an e-mail to email@example.com or call the Records Office at 616-331-3327.
+Contact the Registrar's Office, or send an e-mail to firstname.lastname@example.org.

 How do students interpret the degree audit in myPath?

 - Student View showing the complete audit, and

 - Registration Checklist showing the courses left to complete their degree.